Sardasama/chess/README.md

 - basic AI

 **Could/should be improved :**
+- improve code by replacing loops and limiting the use of arrays
 - let players enter their names and choose their color
 - manage stalemate and rules about repetition
 - scoreboard